dcamppos83/maven-spring-boot-demo/README.md

-# maven-spring-boot-demo
+# Maven Spring-boot Demo

-Demo with maven and spring boot 2 and java 10
+Demo with maven and spring boot 2, java 11, and docker builds with JIB.